haampie/appimage_runtime/README.md

 And merge runtime and the squashfs file into an executable:

 ```
 $ cat runtime example.squashfs > app
 $ chmod +x app
 $ ./app
 hello world
 ```

+Notes about licensing:

+- zstd is dual BSD and GPLv2 licensed
+- squashfuse is BSD licensed
+- libfuse is LGPL licensed

+I still have to figure out whether or not statically linking to libfuse is a good idea or not.